docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 BridgeTalk.isRunning (specifier)
 specifier

-A specifier for the target application; see "Application specifiers" on page 191.
+A specifier for the target application; see :ref:`application-specifiers`.

 Returns true if the given application is running and active on the local computer. launch()
 BridgeTalk.launch (specifier [, where])
 specifier

-A specifier for the target application; see "Application specifiers" on page 191.
+A specifier for the target application; see :ref:`application-specifiers`.

 where